CI-Connect/connect-client/README.md

 8. cp connect/setup.sh ~/lib/connect/extensions/setup.sh
 9. module load use.own
 10. module load connect
-11. connect setup
+11. connect setup <username on UChicago Connect>
-12. enter your ssh user/password to UChicago Connect when prompted
+12. enter your ssh password to UChicago Connect when prompted

 Bosco should be set up, with the UChicago Connect cluster added.
 Run "condor_submit" to submit jobs (currently supports grid universe only) and "condor_q" to check jobs.